Tyynenmerenkatu 2, 00220 Helsinki

 Also saw a lot of food wasted on plates.
 Honestly, I felt a bit hopeless and would have rather skipped going to this breakfast.
 I ate little and was hungry when I reached home.

 Staycation at Clarion Helsinki – final say

 After this experience, we would like to say that Clarion Helsinki has some great features and the Sky bar remains one of our favourite places.
 Other than that it was a nice night, but not nice enough that we would come back for a fourth time.
 Maybe many years later, maybe.
-Staying at the hotel gave the feeling of travel, a lot of which was missing this year.
+Staying at the hotel gave the feeling of travel, which was missing this year.
 We could think of no better idea for New Years eve 2020.
-We also had a Clarion hotels gift card from 2019 which is why we decided to stay here again.